 Cats are finicky creatures with strong opinions.
 They hate so many mundane things — like getting wet or coming into contact with literally any other creature — that it’s a wonder some of them manage to survive in the wild.

 They can be especially picky about odors.
-There are some scents that drive them wild, like catnip, but there are others that they absolutely will not tolerate.
+Some scents drive them wild, like catnip, but there are others that they absolutely will not tolerate.

 Today, we’re going to look at nine smells that cats simply cannot stand.
 You can use this information to help train them, as these odors can make powerful repellents, or you can just keep them close at hand to help you on that inevitable day when your cat finally turns on you.